 The site, originally developed in the late Victorian period, was converted from farmland into three generous residential plots, each containing a grand detached villa set within a generous garden.
 Its development was part of a relaxation in the issuance of 99-year-old building leases by the colleges, who owned the land, to developers working at the top end of the residential market.
 This relaxation led to the construction of Cranmer Road and a number of other residential roads at the western edge of Cambridge.
 All three of the original villas still stand today and have been converted to graduate accommodation.

-The development is a direct response to student feedback and will be situated in existing College grounds on Cranmer Road alongside the existing three buildings to provide 59 graduate rooms across two new accommodation buildings, The Cranmer Villa and The Garden Building.
+The development is a direct response to student feedback and will be situated in existing College grounds on Cranmer Road alongside the existing three buildings to provide 59 graduate rooms across two new accommodation buildings, The Cranmer Villa and The Stephen Taylor Building.
 The development has created a unified campus around a shared garden, a short walk from the College’s historic courts.

 The graduate accommodation is a sustainable housing initiative, resulting in ultra-low energy buildings which require very little energy for heating or cooling which achieved a record Air Change Rate of 0.16h-1 @ 50 Pa on The Cranmer Villa Building and 0.19 h-1 @ 50 Pa on The Garden Building.

 The Cranmer Villa building is three storeys in height comprising of 19 rooms and is nestled neatly between the Grasshopper Lodge and Cranmer Lodge.
 The Cranmer Villa reflects some of the period design features used in the existing lodges.
 Building facades are constructed in red brickwork, with high level pitched roofs with clay roof tiles and composite aluminium/timber windows complemented with solar shading.